 Rework on some features to make them more adapted or more user friendly depending on what the nurses are use to.

 Moreover, the project is managing medical data, which is very sensitive and private.
-In consequence, the whole project'data source was based on sample development data coming from a single XML file provided by M. Ehrler.
+In consequence, the whole project's data source was based on sample development data coming from a single XML file provided by M. Ehrler.
 The data stored in the file is an exact copy of the structure of real HUG data.
 Additionally, all interactions with HUG’s servers and proxy were put aside because of restrictions on patient’s data access from the HUG.

 The main goal was to have a working usable application with an emphasize on ergonomics and usability, validated by nurses and doctors.
 Only then, would it be connected to a real stream of data coming from actual patients.